 A Short Piece

-Today, thanks to “rational” MAD, regardless how irresponsible enterprises are, the foolishness of their risks, and their disregard of the overall economy, the American government must save those enterprises whenever they get into trouble (meaning the taxpayer is on the line) to keep the entire economy from collapsing.
-The enterprises found the “video game codes” to become invincible and — seeing for one how happy it made stockholders to use — it was obviously rational to use.
+Today, thanks to “rational” MAD, regardless how irresponsible enterprises are, the foolishness of their risks, and their disregard of the overall economy, the American government must save those enterprises whenever they fall into trouble (meaning the taxpayer is on the line) to keep the entire economy from collapsing.
+The enterprises found the “video game codes” to become invincible and — seeing for one how happy it made stockholders to use — it was obviously “rational” to use.
 The self-interest and rationality of the market has thus turned from a focus on survival to a focus on invincibility, weakening the link in Capitalism between survival, competition, and evolution.
 Rationality has turned on itself.

-But hey, before you start feeling morally superior to the “too big to fail” enterprises and their CEOs, realize that you would have probably done the same thing if you were in their shoes (they did what was rational, after all, and I assume you’re not stupid).
-Also, these corporations became “too big to fail” by growing, which means they probably boosted their stock prices, which means they probably helped grow your 401k.
-You know…that 401k you freak out about when it drops.
-Also, they helped the stock market in general rise, which I doubt you're totally against, especially if you invest.
+But hey, before we start feeling morally superior to the “too big to fail” enterprises and their CEOs, realize that we would have probably done the same thing if we were in their shoes (they did what was rational, after all, and aren’t we rational?).
+Also, these corporations became “too big to fail” by growing, which means they probably boosted their stock prices, which means they probably helped grow some 401k accounts.
+Also, they helped the stock market in general rise, which I doubt we’re totally against, especially if we invest.
 Which reminds me that 401ks have helped corporations achieve a state of MAD: if they go down, they take us down too.
 Because of short-term gains, the long-term structural consequences are easy to overlook until they approach and become “too bad to ignore.”
 But then it might be too late…

-MAD is rational because invincibility is rational, especially when there’s money to be made, and assuming libertarians are correct, free markets keep power from overly concentrating, which means MAD isn’t possible in free markets.
+MAD is rational because invincibility is rational, especially when there’s money to be made, and assuming libertarians are correct, free markets keep power from over-concentrating, which means MAD isn’t possible in free markets.
 However, if free markets can be transformed into mixed markets where MAD becomes possible, it is rational for businesses to try to use special interest groups, political connections, doomsday prophecies, threats, etc. to move a country away from free markets to mixed markets.
 Thus, assuming that free markets are even possible versus an idealistic reference point, the rationality within free markets necessarily exists in a tension that is always trying to break the free market — the gas is always trying to burn — gradually converting the free market into a mixed market in which invincibility is possible.
 And if there’s a way to do it, it’s only a matter of time before the free market is perverted.
 It’s only rational: the profit incentives are too alluring.

 Only one way to find out.